Do you want to organize an office drawer in your workspace?

 Place items back in their correct storage areas.

 Replace items back inside the drawer as soon as you finished using them.
 The longer you let items sit on top of your desk, counter, or other flat surface, the more likely it is they’ll stay in that location.
-Take care to place items back in their correct storage compartment or section as soon as possible.
+Place items in their correct storage compartment or section as soon as possible.

 Dispose of damaged, expired, or broken items.

-There’s no sense in keeping these items in your drawer.
+Do not keep damaged, expired, or broken items in your desk drawer.
 Whenever you come across a defunct item in your travels to the office drawer, be sure to dispose of it as soon as possible.
 The same goes for any obvious trash, junk, or miscellaneous items that have worked their way inside the drawer.

 Avoid using the drawer as a dumping ground.

 Remember, an office drawer isn’t a trash bin.
-Before placing a new item in the drawer, ask yourself if it should truly be stored in that space.
-If the answer is yes, take care to create a proper storage location inside the drawer for the item.
-If the answer is no, you’ll want to find a different location for the item in question in your office.
+Ask yourself if you should store a new item in the drawer…before doing so.
+If the answer is yes, create a proper storage location inside the drawer for the item.
+If the answer is no, find a different location for the item in question in your office.

 How about you?
 How do you organize your office drawer?
 Which of these tips are you going to try out?
 Join the conversation and leave a comment below!